mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

 Patching can be used to partially update any kubernetes resources (nodes,pods,deployments,etc).
-In this step, we are going to deployan nginx container with a label using the kubectl command, then update the label.
+In this step, we are going to deploy an nginx container with a label using the kubectl command, then update the label.

 Let's create a pod with a label: `env=prod` in the default namespace: